NHSDigital/dtos-cohort-manager/docs/user-guides/Git_branching-strategies.md

 ```

-### Applying a Hotfix to a Release Branch
+### Applying Hotfixes to Main or a Release Branch

+If a hotfix is required before the next release, a `hotfix` branch can be created from `main`, the fix can be made, and then the hotfix branch can be merged back into `main` to ensure the fix is included in future releases.

-If a hotfix is needed while a release is in progress, a hotfix branch can be created from the release branch, the fix can be made, and then the hotfix branch can be merged back into the release branch to ensure the fix is included in the release.
+If, however, a hotfix/bugfix is needed while a release is in progress, a hotfix branch can be created from the release branch, the fix can be made, and then the hotfix branch can be merged back into the release branch to ensure the fix is included in the release.
+Once the release is complete, the hotfix branch can then be merged back into `main` to ensure the fix is included in future releases.

 Imagine the case where the following sequence of events occurs: